Can you really backpack and stay fit?

-So the easiest solution; make fitness part of your everyday life at the same time as experiencing the country you are in.
+The easiest way is to make fitness part of your everyday life while experiencing the country you are in.

 1. Make walking your favourite mode of transport.

 There’s no better way to get a feel for somewhere new than exporing by foot!
 Most hostels will have some sort of map of the local area.
-So choose some of the top spots, put on a pair of comfy shoes and head out.
+Choose some of the top spots, put on a pair of comfy shoes and head out.
+Or if you’re feeling energetic, jog a route early in the day before it gets busy,

 Going by foot means you’ll be going at a slower pace than other tourists taking taxis or buses.
 This means you’ll have loads more opportunities to mingle and meet locals, get to see some of the more off-the-beaten-track, less crowded places and often a load of awesome photo spots that people travelling quicker will have missed.

 If you’re a bit worried about going alone then don’t panic!
-Lots of cities offer free walking tours.
+Lots of cities offer free walking tours as well as paid-for themed tours.
 Check out the local tourist information centre or ask at your hostel.
 Sign up, turn up and get walking! meeting like-minded people along the way.

 2. Attend a yoga class

-The perfect way to embrace the culture AND backpack and stay fit at the same time, in particular if you are in South East Asia.
-This is part of the World where you will find every type of Yoga on offer at various establishments all over the place.
+The perfect way to embrace the culture AND backpack and stay fit at the same time, particularly if you are in Asia.
+Most likely you’ll not have to search far to find any style of yoga.

-You will find drop-in style classes as well as full on yoga-retreats where you can sign up for 1, 2, 3 or more weeks of yoga.
+Drop-in style classes as well as full on yoga-retreats for 1, 2, 3 or more weeks of yoga are in abundance and a super easy (and relaxing) way to keep fit and backpack.
 Some of the more popular classes you do need to book in advance, others just pay on the door.
 In terms of money, they range from being free (donation based) provided by local hostels to pricier 5* Yoga retreat centres and of course everything in-between.

 3. Get your groove on and hit the dance floor.

-Probably one of the best types of cardio fitness out there; dancing!
-If you happen to be in a Latin-based country then you won’t have to look too hard to find a local dance venue; quite often you will hear it before you see it!
+Probably one of THE most fun ways to keep fit and backpack and amazing for cardio fitness; dancing!
+If you happen to be in a Latin country then you won’t have to look too hard to find a local salsa venue; quite often you will hear it before you see it!

 One sure thing is that the Latinos love to dance, love to party and are always welcoming to newcomers.
 If you’re not sure how to dance you can often book classes during the daytime; Salsa lessons were in abundance in Cuba!

-The best way to find out where dancing is happening is by looking out for posters in the street, town-halls and asking your hostel.
-A quick internet search can also yeild results, although this wasn’t always the most reliable source of information.
+The best way to find out where dancing is happening is by looking out for posters in the street, town-halls and asking your hostel. .

 All that hip action and fancy footwork will definitely get the pulse racing!
-If you are feeling super ambitious, you could also try a pole dance retreat.
+Or if you are feeling super ambitious, you could also try a pole dance retreat.

 4. Take a hike!